Pentium (original): P5

 The first Pentium microprocessor core was code-named "P5".
 Its product code was 80501 (80500 for the earliest steppings Q0399).
 There were two versions, specified to operate at 60 MHz and 66 MHz respectively, using Socket 4.
-This first implementation of the Pentium used a traditional 5-volt power supply (descended from the usual transistor-transistor logic (TTL) compatibility requirements).
+This first implementation of the Pentium was released using a 273-pin PGA form factor and ran on a 5 V power supply. (descended from the usual transistor-transistor logic (TTL) compatibility requirements).
 It contained 3.1 million transistors and measured 16.7 mm by 17.6 mm for an area of 293.92 mm2.
-It was fabricated in a 0.8 μm bipolar complementary metal–oxide–semiconductor (BiCMOS) process.
+It was fabricated in a 800 nm three-layer metal bipolar complementary metal–oxide–semiconductor (BiCMOS) process.
 The 5-volt design resulted in relatively high energy consumption for its operating frequency when compared to the directly following models.

 P54C

 The P5 was followed by the P54C (80502) in 1994, with versions specified to operate at 75, 90, or 100 MHz using a 3.3 volt power supply.
 Marking the switch to Socket 5, this was the first Pentium processor to operate at 3.3 volts, reducing energy consumption, but necessitating voltage regulation on mainboards.
 As with higher-clocked 486 processors, an internal clock multiplier was employed from here on to let the internal circuitry work at a higher frequency than the external address and data buses, as it is more complicated and cumbersome to increase the external frequency, due to physical constraints.
 It also allowed two-way multiprocessing, and had an integrated local APIC and new power management features.
 It contained 3.3 million transistors and measured 163 mm2.
-It was fabricated in a BiCMOS process which has been described as both 0.5 μm and 0.6 μm due to differing definitions.
+It was fabricated in a BiCMOS process which has been described as both 500 nm and 600 nm due to differing definitions.

 P54CQS

 The P54C was followed by the P54CQS in early 1995, which operated at 120 MHz.
-It was fabricated in a 0.35 μm BiCMOS process and was the first commercial microprocessor to be fabricated in a 0.35 μm process.
+It was fabricated in a 350 nm BiCMOS process and was the first commercial microprocessor to be fabricated in a 350 nm process.
 Its transistor count is identical to the P54C and, despite the newer process, it had an identical die area as well.
 The chip was connected to the package using wire bonding, which only allows connections along the edges of the chip.
 A smaller chip would have required a redesign of the package, as there is a limit on the length of the wires and the edges of the chip would be further away from the pads on the package.
 The solution was to keep the chip the same size, retain the existing pad-ring, and only reduce the size of the Pentium's logic circuitry to enable it to achieve higher clock frequencies.

 P54CS

 The P54CQS was quickly followed by the P54CS, which operated at 133, 150, 166 and 200 MHz, and introduced Socket 7.
-It contained 3.3 million transistors, measured 90 mm2 and was fabricated in a 0.35 μm BiCMOS process with four levels of interconnect.
+It contained 3.3 million transistors, measured 90 mm2 and was fabricated in a 350 nm BiCMOS process with four levels of interconnect.